axeluhl/sailing-analytics/wiki/howto/development/orchestration.md

 ![hudson artifacts](https://wiki.sapsailing.com/wiki/images/orchestration/hudson-artifacts.png)

 Once downloaded, you just need to extract the archive locally to your machine.
 You will find the orchestrator and agent binaries in `bin` and all configurations in `configs` (like the instance templates or secrets).
 To get going, place your private key inside the secrets folder and name it `id_rsa`.
 This key must be pre-deployed in the used AWS AMI image.
-Furthermore, please create an according `conf_aws.json` file (copy `conf_aws.json.sample` and fill in the values).
+Furthermore, create a file called `conf_aws.json` (copy `conf_aws.json.sample` and fill in the values).
 A good example is

 ```
 {